WICG/pwa-url-handler/explainer.md

 2. Enable the default browser to support URL activation by launching a PWA.
 3. Where possible, enable registration of PWAs as URL handlers with the operating system.
 4. Provide a better user experience by allowing users to explicitly choose an installed PWA in app pickers and disambiguation dialogs.
-5. Protect content owners by only allowing associated PWAs to register as URL handlers for their content.
+5. Protect content owners by only allowing associated PWAs to act as URL handlers for their content.
 6. Keep the user in control of choosing the best experience for them, whether that is in the browser, in a native app, or in a PWA.

 ## Non-Goals